Honors’ Global Challenges Series

 photo of all "Ways of Knowing" speakers at the event

-Polly Olsen, Katie Davis, Samantha-Lynn Martinez, Tony Lucero and Stephanie Smallwood enjoying the great vibes on Nov.
+Polly Olsen, Katie Davis, Samantha-Lynn Martinez, Tony Lucero and Stephanie Smallwood on Nov.
 9, 2023

 Thinking together about the power of place and care, 2022